linhbngo/work_environment/README.md

-# mac-setup
+# Shell Setup

-Setup instructions for personal Mac
+This repository contains instructions on setting up various software environments in my *nix environments.
+Depending on the software, it can be separated into Mac and Linux.
+The list includes:

+- Terminal shell
+- nvim